chef/chef-web-docs/chef_master/source/install_supermarket.rst

 * System clocks synchronized on the Chef server and Supermarket hosts
 * Sufficient disk space to meet project cookbook storage capacity or credentials to store cookbooks in an Amazon Simple Storage Service (S3) bucket

-Chef Identify
+Chef Identity
 =====================================================
-Chef identify is an OAuth 2.0 authentication and authorization service packaged with the Chef server.
-Chef Supermarket uses Chef identify must be configured to run with a private Chef Supermarket, after which users may use their same credentials to access the Chef Supermarket as they do to access the Chef server.
+Chef Identity (also referred to as **oc-id**) is an OAuth 2.0 authentication and authorization service packaged with the Chef server.
+Chef Identity must be configured to run with a private Chef Supermarket, after which users may use the same credentials to access the Chef Supermarket as they do to access the Chef server.

 .. note:: The Chef Supermarket server must be able to reach (via HTTPS) the specified ``chef_server_url`` during OAuth 2.0 negotiation.
 This type of issue is typically with name resolution and firewall rules.

 Configure
 -----------------------------------------------------
-To configure Chef Supermarket to use Chef identify, do the following:
+To configure Chef Supermarket to use Chef Identity, do the following:

 #.
 Log on to the Chef server via SSH and elevate to an admin-level user.
 If running a multi-node Chef server cluster, log on to the node acting as the primary node in the cluster.
 #.
 Update the ``/etc/opscode/chef-server.rb`` configuration file.